William Longespée, 3rd Earl of Salisbury: Death

 Salisbury died not long after his return to England at Salisbury Castle.
-Roger of Wendover alleged that he was poisoned by Hubert de Burgh.
-One reliable source, however, states that "there is little evidence [of murder] aside from Roger of Wendover's account in Flores Historiarum".

-He was buried at Salisbury Cathedral in Salisbury, Wiltshire, England.

-Salisbury's tomb was opened in 1791.
-Bizarrely, the well-preserved corpse of a rat which carried traces of arsenic, was found inside his skull.
-The rat is now on display in Salisbury Cathedral.
+A story related by Matthew Paris that he was poisoned by Hubert de Burgh is described by the historian Matthew Strickland as "undoubtedly false".
+He was buried in Salisbury Cathedral.

+The corpse of a rat was found in Salisbury's tomb when it was opened in 1791.

 Likeness

 A terracotta statue of Salisbury, dating from 1756, is located in the Great Hall of Lacock Abbey in Lacock, Wiltshire, England.
 A likeness of his wife Ela is also on display, while several other statues are believed to show their children.

 Cultural legacy

 The 1762 novel Longsword by Irish writer Thomas Leland was based on his life, which itself inspired the 1767 play The Countess of Salisbury by Hartson Hall that premiered at the Haymarket Theatre in London.

 Family

-By his wife Ela, Countess of Salisbury, Salisbury had the following children:
+William and Ela, Countess of Salisbury had: